saksham2001/saksham2001.github.io/_hacking/2_hacking.md

 ## How to use the CLI

-The CLI [x] is a Python script that uses the Bleak library to connect to the ring and send commands.
+The CLI [7] is a Python script that uses the Bleak library to connect to the ring and send commands.

 The CLI provides the following commands:
 ```bash